ryyan2407/cnn_classification/README.md

 # Model Development

 The cornerstone of this project was the development of a custom Convolutional Neural Network (CNN) model.
-Eschewing popular pre-built architectures like ResNet or DenseNet, I ventured to create a model from the ground up.
+Tasked with avoiding the use of popular pre-built architectures like ResNet or DenseNet, I ventured to create a model from the ground up.
 This involved intricately designing the number of layers, and filters, and selecting hyperparameters that would best capture the distinct features of animal images within the dataset.

 # Training and Evaluation